-The concentration of soil solution: The concentration of soil must be low.
+The concentration of soil solution: The concentration of soil must be less.
 If there is a high concentration of soil then it will refer as “Physiologically dry soil”.
 Highly concentrated or dry soil makes the water absorption difficult.

 Soil air: There should be space between the soil particles for the proper air supply.
 If the quantity of oxygen is less, then the quantity of carbon dioxide will increase, which leads to the anaerobic respiration.